scrabbletank/farhome-rules/rulesdoc.md

 *Requires proficiency in enchanters tools*

 You add 1 superior die to your enchanting rolls.
 Enchantments you make last 7 days instead of 3.

+#### Punishment
+*Requires proficiency in curse spells, 7th level*

+Creatures under negative effects caused by your spells also grant combat advantage to your attacks against those creatures.

 #### Quickened Spellcasting
 *Requires proficiency in a spell school*